Intraventricular Hemorrhage of the Newborn

 English

 Praveen Ballabh, MD, is an attending neonatologist, Professor of Pediatrics and Neuroscientist at Children’s Hospital at Montefiore and Montefiore-Einstein.
 For more than two decades, Dr. Ballabh’s clinical focus has been in neonatology, working in level IV NICUs.
 His research is focused on intraventricular hemorrhage (IVH) and he has made major contribution to the field.
 In fact, he has been one of the known world leaders in the field of IVH research.
 Dr. Ballabh is rated as an Elite provider by MediFind in the treatment of Intraventricular Hemorrhage of the Newborn.
-His top areas of expertise are Intraventricular Hemorrhage of the Newborn, Premature Infant, Cerebral Hypoxia, and Gastrostomy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Intraventricular Hemorrhage of the Newborn, Premature Infant, Cerebral Hypoxia, and Gastrostomy.

 Elite in Intraventricular Hemorrhage of the Newborn